All posts

 Payment Links vs QR Code vs UPI ID — What's the Difference?

-Payment links have one key advantage over QR codes and UPI IDs: the amount is pre-filled.
-This eliminates the most common payment error in small businesses — the customer pays the wrong amount.
-With a link, they can only pay what you've specified (or more, if they choose).
+Payment links have one key advantage over sharing just a UPI ID: the amount is pre-filled and your QR is generated automatically.
+This eliminates the most common payment error in small businesses — the customer pays the wrong amount or types the UPI ID incorrectly.

 The Anatomy of a Good Payment Link Workflow